Best Jobs in Higher Education Administration

 Entry-level jobs in higher education administration typically require a bachelor’s degree, while senior positions often require a master’s degree or Ph.D.

-The Bureau of Labor Statistics reports that employment of postsecondary education administrators is projected to grow 10% from 2016 to 2026, faster than the average for all occupations.
+The Bureau of Labor Statistics reports that employment of postsecondary education administrators is projected to grow 4% from 2019 to 2029, as fast as the average for all occupations.

 Jobs in Higher Education Administration

-Here are some career categories that offer opportunities to have a productive career in higher education, with an overview of the jobs and the average salary for each department.
+Here are some career categories that offer opportunities to have a productive career in higher education, with an overview of the jobs.

 1. Academic Advising